Build a keyword set

 Record the query

-Save the exact query string outside the product workflow you are using for analysis.
-Also record the date range, selected options, and any later refinements.
+Save the exact query string outside the product.
+Also record the date range, selected options, and any later refinements — the reproducibility checklist lists everything worth keeping.

-Where available, save the Keyword Tool search protocol.
-Keep it with the final query definition so accepted terms, rejected terms, and example-sentence review can be audited later.
+Save the Keyword Tool search protocol with the final query definition so accepted terms, rejected terms, and example-sentence review can be audited later.